 The Forest Preserve District of DuPage County has one of the most diverse volunteer programs in the area, offering more than 50 unique opportunities in 11 programs.

 We are so thankful for our dedicated, hard-working, fun-loving crew of volunteers who donate their time and talents.

 Our volunteers support staff in bringing new programs and experiences to forest preserve visitors.
 They help to rehabilitate injured wild animals, collect, process and plant native prairie seeds, care for horses and farm animals, tend to chores, participate in pop-up workdays, interpret our DuPage heritage, and so much more.

 Volunteers help out at Danada Equestrian Center in Wheaton.

-Last year, the Forest Preserve District’s 3,366 long-term, group, and one-time volunteers contributed 52,731 service hours to the Forest Preserve District with a value of $1.4 million.
+Last year, the Forest Preserve District’s 1,213 long-term, group, and one-time volunteers contributed 26,307 service hours to the Forest Preserve District with a value of $772,636.

-Volunteer Services Coordinator Debbie Brooks, who describes the volunteers as "everyday heroes," put those numbers into perspective.
-"The numbers are impressive, but even more impressive is the heart behind them.
-Heroes always have big hearts!
+Volunteer Services Coordinator Deborah Cuca Brooks, who describes the volunteers as "big-hearted heroes," put those numbers into perspective.

 This Thanksgiving, we are most thankful for the volunteers who give their time, talents and resources to support our staff, mission and purpose.
 Thank you, volunteers!